kinda-gif/Non-IID-Data-Skew-Label-Distribution-Skew/README.md

 # LabelSkewSplitter Library
 LabelSkewSplitter is a Python library that partitions datasets by sorting samples according to their labels and dividing them into sequential segments.
 Each segment is saved as a client-specific subset, resulting in distinct label distributions.
-This method is particularly useful for simulating non-IID data conditions in **Federated Learning** and **Distributed Machine Learning** environments.
+This method is particularly useful for simulating non independent and identically distributed data conditions in **Federated Learning** and **Distributed Machine Learning** environments.

 ## Installation